void-linux/void-docs/src/installation/guides/chroot.md

 Remove lines in `/etc/fstab` that refer to `proc`, `sys`, `devtmpfs` and `pts`.

-Replace references to `/dev/sdXX`, `/dev/nvmeXnYpZ`, etc. with their respective UUID, which can be found by found by running [blkid(8)](https://man.voidlinux.org/blkid.8).
+Replace references to `/dev/sdXX`, `/dev/nvmeXnYpZ`, etc. with their respective UUID, which can be found by running [blkid(8)](https://man.voidlinux.org/blkid.8).
 Referring to filesystems by their UUID guarantees they will be found even if they are assigned a different name at a later time.
 In some situations, such as booting from USB, this is absolutely